Revised and updated on May 17, 2022.

 One more thing: S had several female friendships in which she did not behave like she did with me.
 That is another thing that made me sad and confused.
 (The same was true of H, the reason I started this blog.)

 Usually it is both, because the Narcissist (1) wants you for Narcissistic Supply and (2) despises the sight of you.
-They usually consider you an inconvenience and an annoyance, but they’re addicted to the Narcissistic Supply they’ve been getting from you.
+They usually consider you an inconvenience and an annoyance, but they’re addicted to the Narcissistic Supply they’re getting from you.
 They are co-dependent with you and you’ve been allowing it.
 Stop the dynamic (dump them/go No Contact) and the abuse stops.
 Sometimes it takes a while (practice perseverance), and sometimes the Narcissist fades away quickly.